idealparable/BibleQ/DidLazarusWriteJohn_ShortAnswer.md

 One more point needs to be noted: Why is it that Jesus often stopped demons from speaking of him?
 This has been appealed to as part of the Messianic secret theme, but in fact it is not, and the reason for it is different than the above.
 Malina and Rohrbaugh (Social Science commentary, 183) note that the demons were seeking to protect themselves by "magically using" the "true identity" of Jesus.
 A desperate move, yes, but deserving of a rebuke, and not an element of Messianic secrecy.|</blockquote>

-So in short, Jesus was perceived as needing to avoid overt declarations that he was the Messiah and this was in fact a way to make his hints that he *is* the Messiah even more qualifying as the Messiah, as counterintuitive as that might seem to moderns used to literalism to a greater extent, or used to thinking that such devices are "unclear."
+So in short, <b>Jesus was perceived as needing to avoid overt declarations that he was the Messiah and this was in fact a way to make his hints that he *is* the Messiah even more qualifying as the Messiah</b>, as counterintuitive as that might seem to moderns used to literal language to a greater extent, or used to thinking that such devices are "unclear."

 In fact, in their culture there were "semantic contracts" similar to our sarcasm where a statement isn't taken as literal, thus isn't deceptive.